 Kodo (香道, “Way of Fragrance”) is a Japanese incense ceremony involving many elements.
 It begins with sniffing traditional agarwood, and incorporating those elements and opinions into a variety of games and storytelling.
 The practice of Kodo began in the 14th century and is somewhat similar to the more well-known Japanese tea ceremony.

 Later on in the 15th century, the Ten Virtues of Koh were transcribed by Buddhist monks.
 This famous document describes the qualities of incense as perceived by an older generation.

 Probably the most modern reasons one might burn incense is it’s use as a deodorizer.
-Whether your house smells like animals, burnt food, or just about anything, incense can help eliminate that odor and make it much more tolerable to endure.
+Whether your house smells like animals, burnt food, or just about anything else, burning incense can help eliminate that odor and make it much more tolerable to endure.
 It can also help remove odors from the bathroom or even outdoors.